Brake Dynamometer Systems Guide: Basics, Working, and Key Insights Explained

 • Integration with CAD and CAE systems

-• Configure test parameters (speed, load, temperature)
+• Configure parameters like speed, load, and temperature

 • Run automated test cycles